agile-learning-institute/mongodb_configurator/README.md

 docker compose down
 ```

-  **Note**: Shutting down the service will reset the playground to it's starting state.
+**Note**: Shutting down the service will reset the playground to its starting state.
 If you want to save all the files you have created in the playground, see [the API Explorer](http://localhost:8081/docs/index.html) for information on API commands you can use to get the documents.

 ---